winitzki/scall/tutorial/programming_dhall.md

 #### Ordinary streams

 By "ordinary streams" we mean sequences that can be empty, or finite non-empty, or infinite.
+We studied them in the section "Streams" earlier in this book.
-Streams correspond to the greatest fixpoint of the functor `FList`.
+Such streams correspond to the greatest fixpoint of the bifunctor `FList`.
+The least fixpoint of the same bifunctor is the standard `List`.

 todo: implement